NHMDenmark/DaSSCo-file-proxy/README.md

 * In ``application.properties``, make sure the ``share.mountFolder`` variable is a path on your PC

 ## Running database and keycloak
+* Be sure these aren't already running in _dassco-asset-service_
 * Run ``docker compose -f docker-compose-keycloak.yaml up --build``
 * Run ``docker compose -f docker-compose-postgres.yaml up --build``
 * Run the project either